victorian-socialists/civicrm-stripe/docs/integration.md

 allow for the `needs_capture` case, your Javascript must now call `StripePaymentintent.process`, passing the `paymentIntentID`.
 This will see what needs doing, do it, and update CiviCRM records.

+#### Things that have changed since this was written.

+API3 `StripePaymentIntent.Process` now allows you to implement Stripe [setupIntents](https://stripe.com/docs/api/setup_intents)
+which allow you to capture the user authentication (eg. 3DSecure) without taking payment.
+This is used for creating subscriptions and for delayed payments when you don't know the exact amount until you've completed "checkout".

+See civicrm_stripe.js for an example implementation.
+Note the return values in our implementation are more consistent that paymentIntents.